Can Dogs Eat Cherries?

 Can Dogs Eat Cherries?

 Just like chocolate, the short answer to this question is "no." But, it also depends on the quantity and how the cherries are served.
 Let’s take a look at the reasons why cherries aren’t a good idea for pups.

 The Seeds and Stems Are Toxic

 The seeds and stems of cherries contain cyanogenic glycoside (cyanide).
 While the concentration of this toxin is low, it’s not worth the risk.

 The toxin only gets released when those stems and seeds are broken through chewing.
-If a dog eats enough cherries, including seeds and stems, there's a high risk it'll be fatal.
+If a dog eats enough cherries, including seeds and stems, there’s a risk it could be fatal.

-There's always a chance your dog will just inhale them practically whole, but then you have to worry about those pits getting stuck in a dog's digestive tract, which will likely lead to intestinal blockages.
+There’s always a chance your dog will wolf them down practically whole, but then you have to worry about those pits getting stuck in a dog’s digestive tract, which could lead to intestinal blockages.